genzzo/canonical/README.md

 ## Description

-In the spirit of the Vanilla framework this project only uses html, css, and good old vanilla Javascript
+In the spirit of the Vanilla framework this project only uses html, css, and good old vanilla Javascript (well typescript but the goal is still there)

 ## Running the project